 Becoming an Optician in Tennessee

-Overall job growth for opticians in the U.S. is strong, at 15 percent according to the U.S. Bureau of Labor Statistics (BLS).
-But, in Tennessee, it is even stronger with 27-percent growth.
+Overall job growth for opticians in the U.S. is strong, at 4 percent according to the U.S. Bureau of Labor Statistics (BLS).
+But, in Tennessee, it is the same with 4-percent growth.
 This means that anyone learning and training to work as an optician in Tennessee right now will have a lot of great opportunities for jobs in the coming years.
 Opticians are eye care professionals who work with physicians and optometrists to fill lens prescriptions, educate patients and help people pick out and use their frames.[En Español]

 Licensing for Opticians in Tennessee